BrainVR/brainvr-unity-framework-documentation/docs/experiment/flow.md

 Each stage has `OnTrial[Setup/Start ..]` and `AfterTrial[Setup/Start ..]` functions that need to be implemented in a similar way as the expeirment does.

 ### Force finishing trial
 I provide special case for skipping or force finishing trials.
 Because sometimes quitting trial in a middle can have unexpected effects (for example you subscribed to an event and never unsubscribed, because that happens before trial is finished).
 Function `TrialSetNext(int trialNumber)` force finishes a trial.
-Default virtual behaviuour is to `FinishTrial()`, but you can override this behaviour.
+Default virtual behaviour is to `FinishTrial()`, but you can override this.
+Don't forget to `FinishTrial()` in the override (or call base);